emissary-ingress/emissary/user-guide/with-istio.md

 kubectl apply -f httpbin.yaml
 ```

-The steps above does several things:
+The steps above do several things:

 * It creates a Kubernetes service for the Ambassador Edge Stack, of type `LoadBalancer`.
 Note that if you're not deploying in an environment where `LoadBalancer` is a supported type (i.e. MiniKube), you'll need to change this to a different type of service, e.g., `NodePort`.
-* It creates a test route that will route traffic from `/httpbin/` to the public `httpbin.org` HTTP Request and Response service (which provides useful endpoint that can be used for diagnostic purposes).
+* It creates a test route that will route traffic from `/httpbin/` to the public `httpbin.org` HTTP Request and Response service (which provides a useful endpoint that can be used for diagnostic purposes).
 In the Ambassador Edge Stack, Kubernetes annotations (as shown above) are used for configuration.
 More commonly, you'll want to configure routes as part of your service deployment process, as shown in [this more advanced example](https://www.datawire.io/faster/canary-workflow/).

 You can see if the two Ambassador Edge Stack services are running correctly (and also obtain the LoadBalancer IP address when this is assigned after a few minutes) by executing the following commands: